DerGruenkohl/HypixelApi/README.md

 # Work in progress

-Api Wrapper containing a bunch of useful endpoints for the hypixel api (you still need an Api-Key)
+Api Backend for future projects.

 # Requirements:
 - Java 24